Officials lift evacuation orders for some California residents living near a damaged chemical tank

 Authorities have not defined what a catastrophic explosion might mean, but said Monday the worst-case scenario is off the table.

-Kim Yen, a retiree who was forced to evacuate her Garden Grove home, said she has been closely following the news and was relieved to learn that the worst has passed.
+Kim Yen, a retiree who had to evacuate her Garden Grove home, said she has been closely following the news and is relieved to learn that the worst has passed.

 “I am happy and many of us are happy but, still, we are still on our evacuation,” she said.